Ouarzazate Morocco Travel Guide

 Ouarzazate's operating hours for businesses generally follow established patterns, with adjustments during holidays.

 During The islamic holy month (dates change), many restaurants close during the day, and business hours often contract.
-Tourist services mostly continue, but daily pace slows.
-Evening activities start after sunset.
+Visitor services mostly continue, but daily pace slows.
+Evening activities start at dusk.

-Certain tourist-oriented businesses might shorten hours or close completely during the extremely hot low season (July/August) due to not as many visitors.
+Some tourist-oriented businesses might shorten hours or close completely during the extremely hot low season (July/August) due to fewer visitors.

 For critical appointments or travel, always confirm opening hours and schedules in advance, especially around holidays.